mohmdelsayed/upgd/README.md

-# Addressing Loss of Plasticity and Catastrophic Forgetting in Neural Networks
+# Addressing Loss of Plasticity and Catastrophic Forgetting in Continual Learning

 The official repo for reproducing the experiments.
 You can find the paper from [here](https://openreview.net/forum?id=sKPzAXoylB).
 If you want to check the implementation for UPGD go [here](https://github.com/mohmdelsayed/upgd/blob/main/core/optim/weight/upgd/first_order.py#L74).